hiveot/hub.capnp/README.md

 Plugins can be written in any programming language but must follow some simple guidelines.
 The [writing-plugins.md] document describes how to write new plugins.
 Existing services/plugins can also serve as an example.

+Plugin development is simplified when using the Hub's library for working with Thing Description (TD) documents and messaging.

 ## Core Services